swarambharathan/bldc-fans/File.md

 In India, most of the common people depends on ceiling fans to reduce the hot temperature during summer season.
 Now-a-days improvised fans are available in the market.
-Usually electric fans work on the principle of electromagnetic induction.
+Usually electric fans work on the principle of **electromagnetic induction**.
 It works with the help of an electric motor which is embedded with coil of wire around a metallic core.
 As the current passes through the coils of wire, it produces rotational motion due to electromagnetic induction.
 Usually, alternative current is used in ceiling fan as it being connected directly to a power source.
 This power source help in